mcu-tools/mcuboot/boot/cypress/BlinkyApp/Readme.md

 *Note:* only 2 images are supported at the moment.

+**How to build upgrade image for external memory:**

+For prepare MCUBoot to work with external memory please refer to MCUBoot/ExternalMemory.md

+For build BlinkyApp upgarde image for external memory use command:

+    make app APP_NAME=BlinkyApp PLATFORM=PSOC_062_2M IMG_TYPE=UPGRADE HEADER_OFFSET=0x7FE8000 ERASED_VALUE=0xff

+`HEADER_OFFSET` defines the offset from original boot image address.
+This one in line above suggests secondary slot will start from `0x18000000`.

+`ERASED_VALUE` defines the memory cell contents in erased state.
+It is `0x00` for PSoC6's internal Flash and `0xff` for S25FL512S.

+In case of using muti-image configuration, upgrade image for second application can be built using next command:

+    make app APP_NAME=BlinkyApp PLATFORM=PSOC_062_2M IMG_TYPE=UPGRADE HEADER_OFFSET=0x8028000 ERASED_VALUE=0xff

+    Note: for S25FL512S block address shuld be mutiple by 0x40000

 **Post-Build:**

 Post build action is executed at compile time for `BlinkyApp`.
 In case of build for `PSOC_062_2M` platform it calls `imgtool` from `MCUBoot` scripts and adds signature to compiled image.